 Here are some additional helpful research-oriented Websites, which in turn contain links to other useful sites (Many thanks to Mitch Brenner at KIPP-Infinity for these leads!):

-***NEW: Here is a research paper project that has been effective with middle school students:
+***Here is a research paper project that has been effective with middle school students:

 Career Problem-Solving Research Project: